Christian Carnival CCCXI Posted

 Subscribe to get the latest posts sent to your email.

-… at Inspiks.
-Enjoy!
+… at Parableman.
+Thanks for a great carnival, Jeremy!
 Discover more from The Jevlir Caravansary Subscribe to get the latest posts sent to your email.
 Type your email… Subscribe

 Jeremy Pierce has a good piece on Christians who enjoy science fiction and fantasy.
 I particularly appreciated his clear statement that entertainment itself is a value, that we don’t only read fiction for some educational purpose or other, but that it can simply be relaxation and entertainment.
 He says: So you don’t need to think…